profunktor/fs2-rabbit/site/docs/examples/client-metrics.md

 # Client Metrics

 RabbitMQ Java Client supports metrics collection via [Dropwizard](https://www.rabbitmq.com/blog/2016/11/30/metrics-support-in-rabbitmq-java-client-4-0/) or [Micrometer](https://www.rabbitmq.com/blog/2018/04/10/rabbitmq-java-client-metrics-with-micrometer-and-datadog/).
 At the moment of writing both providers are in the `amqp-client` 5.9.0.
-Just instantiate one as it is shown below.
+You can instantiate one as shown below.

 ```scala
 val registry            = new MetricRegistry